Daniel595/Jetson_nano_face_recognition/README.md

 - make sure the link "src/includes/" points to the includes-dir of your built "jetson-inference" repo

-## Build/Run

-- add training data (approx. same num of pictures for each class, 5 pictures recommended as different as possible, see my [bbt-example](https://github.com/Daniel595/Jetson_nano_face_recognition/tree/master/faces/train/datasets/bbt))
-- prepare training data: "python3 faces/generate_input_data.py train/datasets/bbt" (can be any dataset)
-- "cmake ."
-- build project: "make -j"
-- run svm training: "./main" (training required only at first run after generating training data)
-- run: "./main" (if SVMs were trained)

 ## train face classifier (SVM)

-Trainingdata:
+Training happens automatically after adding and preprocessing training data.

-- supposed location: faces/train/datasets/"set"/"class_name"/"images.x"  (tested: .jpg, .png, see the bbt example)
+- data location: faces/train/datasets/"set"/"class_name"/"img"  (.jpg, .png, see the [bbt-example](https://github.com/Daniel595/Jetson_nano_face_recognition/tree/master/faces/train/datasets/bbt))

-- preprocessing: "python3 faces/generate_train_data.py datasets/"set""
+- data preprocessing: "python3 faces/generate_train_data.py datasets/"set""
                 (after doing this the ./main will train the svms automatically)

-Training:

 "python3 faces/generate_train_data.py datasets/<set>" will detect, crop, align and augment faces which will be stored and used for training.
-When calling "./main" the app detects if training data has changed since the last training.
-In this case it will train and store SVMs to "/svm" and asks for calling "./main" again.
-If training data has not changed the svms will be deserialized/read from "/svm".
+When calling "./main" the app detects if the training data has changed since the last training.
+In this case it will train and store SVMs to "/svm" and ask for calling "./main" again.
+If training data has not changed the svms will be deserialized from "/svm".

 ## Generate TensorRT MTCNN

 Calling "./main" the first time the app will build TensorRT cuda engines for the MTCNN what takes about 3 mins.
 The engines will be serialized and reused in dir "engines/".
 You can only feed images with the size the MTCNN was build for.
 Changing size will require new cuda engines for the first MTCNN-stage (P-net)

+## Build/Run

+- prepare training data
+- build: "cmake ."
+- build: "make -j"
+- run: "./main"
+- run: "./main" ( required a second time if svms were trained )

 ## Issues